 Description:This French gold coin was minted during the reign and peak of power of Napoleon Bonaparte.
-The obverse features the portrait of Napoleon wearing a laurel wreath (the ancient Roman symbol of supreme authority) and reads “NAPOLEON EMPEREUR”.
-On the reverse, the legend reads "EMPIRE FRANÇAISE" (the French Empire), with the date below.
+The obverse features the portrait of Napoleon wearing a laurel wreath (the ancient Roman symbol of supreme authority) with the legend “NAPOLEON EMPEREUR.”
+On the reverse, the legend reads "REPUBLIQUE FRANÇAIS" (the French Republic), with a laurel wreath and the 1808 date below.

 Napoleon Bonaparte was one of most influential military and political leaders in the history of Europe.
 In 1799, he staged a coup d'état and installed himself as First Consul and five years later the French Senate proclaimed him Emperor.
 The Napoleonic Wars began in the early 19th century, which involved every major European power.
 After a streak of victories, France secured the dominant position in continental Europe.